-H5Live is a new segmentation technology developed by nanocosmos, in view of keeping the stream formats compatible to existing HTML5 browsers to enable plugin-free playback on any platform.
+H5Live is a unique live stream segmentation, delivery and playback technology developed by nanocosmos, in view of keeping the stream formats compatible to existing HTML5 browsers to enable plugin-free playback on any platform.

 H5Live is based on different modules:

-- Live stream segmenter / multiplexer: different from existing HLS or DASH segmenters, H5Live is based on frame-based delivery independent from H264 GOP length or file chunks
+- Live stream segmenter / multiplexer: creates a unique live stream to connect to any HTML5 browser.
+Different to existing HLS or DASH segmenters, H5Live is based on frame-based delivery independent from H264 GOP length or file chunks

-- Live stream delivery based on fragmented MP4 (fMP4): 3 different sub formats: 1) fully compatible to standard HLS, working on all HLS devices with ultra-low latency (Safari on iOS included), 2) MSE/Websocket working on Chrome/Firefox and others, 3) MP4 “dumb” devices like set-top boxes
+- Live stream delivery based on fragmented MP4 (fMP4): based on different sub formats like low latency HLS, working on all HLS devices with ultra-low latency (Safari on iOS included), or MSE/Websocket.
+Additional support for “dumb” devices like set-top boxes is available upon request.

 - Buffer control to keep latency down in all network situations, even in unstable mobile networks.